petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-images.md

 !!! tip
     Currently, tags applied automatically are English only.

-By default, Image Auto-Tagging is disabled by default.
-In addition to enabling Auto-Tagging in DXP, you must also configure an image tagging provider.
-Four providers are available:
+By default, image auto-tagging is disabled by default.
+In addition to enabling auto-tagging in DXP, you must also configure an image tagging provider.
+Three providers are available:

 1. [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging) An open-source library that provides machine learning capabilities.
-TensorFlow image auto-tagging in DXP is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
+TensorFlow image auto-tagging in DXP is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the `Inception5h` model.
 Use this with caution, since its accuracy is limited.

 1. [**Google Cloud Vision:**](#configuring-google-cloud-vision) Uses the [Google Cloud Vision API](https://cloud.google.com/vision/) to automatically tag images.